Updated April, 2015

 Teens, who can be hard to please, usually love this museum.
 Why?
 Because they can take endless photos for their Facebook pages with the lifelike wax figures of everyone from Jimmy Fallon to Barack Obama.
 The themed sections feature super heroes like The Hulk and Spider Man, sports stars including Carmelo Anthony and Derek Jeter, politicians from Abraham Lincoln to Bill Clinton, TV stars like John Hamm, movie idols past and present from Marilyn Monroe to George Clooney.
 Smaller fry will enjoy seeing Sponge Bob and ET.
 The Marvel Comics Super Heroes 4D film boasts some great special effects.
 Buying advance tickets online saves up to 25% off the admission price and this is often a Groupon offering, as well.

 Children who dutifully trudge through sightseeing deserve a reward.
-At Chelsea Piers, once defunct piers on the Hudson River have been transformed into a 27-acre riverfront sports complex that can be with a a welcome break.
+At Chelsea Piers, once defunct piers on the Hudson River have been transformed into a 27-acre riverfront sports complex that can be a welcome break.
 Activities include a bowling alley and indoor ice skating in winter and a summer skate park.
 The Field House, which serves many leagues and classes, offers a selection of Drop-In Programs for its facilities between scheduled sessions.
-These include batting cages, soccer fields, basketball courts, a gymnastics area and a rock wall.
+These include batting cages, soccer fields, basketball courts, a gymnastics area, and a rock wall.
 Children age 4 and under have their own indoor play area.
 Call to find out what is available on the day you want to visit.
-The 23RD Street crosstown bus headed west bring you right to the entry.
-(NBC Studio tour is closed for renovation until mid 2015 I’m suggesting an alternate:which may be even better)
+The 23RD Street crosstown bus headed west brings you right to the entry.

-New York’s first major theater devoted entirely to family entertainment offers troupes from around the world presenting a changing array of plays, circus acts, dancing, puppets and surprises.
-Come an hour early for Arts Express, pre-performance hands-on activities inspired by what is n on stage.
-“Try This” In the lower lobbies gives the chance to engage with props and design elements from the current show.
+New York’s first major theater devoted entirely to family entertainment offers troupes from around the world presenting a changing array of plays, circus acts, dancing, puppets, and surprises.
+Arrive an hour early for Arts Express, pre-performance hands-on activities inspired by what is on stage.
+“Try This” in the lower lobbies gives the chance to engage with props and design elements from the current show.
 Some performances have “talk-backs” where the audience has the chance to ask questions of the performers.
 Many workshops are scheduled with the artists teaching performance skills from puppetry to circus arts to hip hop.
 These are mostly for ages seven and up though there are a few for ages four to seven.
-Check the web site for upcoming performances and programs; each listing indicates the recommended ages.
+Check the web site for upcoming performances and programs – each listing indicates the recommended ages.

 The Best Playgrounds in New York City